 In the last report, there was mention of an Enterprise Architecture (EA) project, which was aimed at the alignment of the LRA's processes and technology around the theme of taxpayer centricity, through the reduction of the burden of compliance and the improvement of service delivery.
 The EA was also geared towards better alignment of the LRA's operations to the effective collection of revenues under the LRA's mandate.
 The EA project resulted in a technology-intensive roadmap that contained projects required to move the LRA to its desired state of operations and service delivery.
-In order to ensure responsibility and accountability around the successful executed.
+In order to ensure responsibility and accountability around the successful execution of the projects in this roadmap, an IT Governance project was executed.
 This is also in line with the requirements of King III, which for the first time emphasises IT governance in detail due to the pervasiveness of IT in business today.